aa5hi5h/Sync-Mail/README.md

   ![homepage](https://github.com/aa5hi5h/Sync-Mail/assets/156516764/aa5aafaa-3cee-4868-a6e5-421acaa75484)

-2) By clicking in the input box user will have the choice of selecting how many email they want to retrieve
+2) By clicking in the input box user will have the choice of selecting how many email they want to retrieve, let's sat that user select '15' most recent emails to fetch from

   ![input](https://github.com/aa5hi5h/Sync-Mail/assets/156516764/5748d87b-c6e3-4510-8d41-cf1e4b41fe1e)